-

 Introduction to Temple Jeondeungsa Temple is situated on Ganghwa-do Island.
 Jeondeungsa Temple was first established in the 4th century by the monk Ado, and it was formally called Jinjongsa Temple.
 It received its current name in 1282.
 It’s believed by some that Jeondeungsa Temple is the oldest temple on the Korean peninsula.
 The temple helped defend against the invading Mongols during the 13th century.
 In fact, the Goryeo royal family temporarily took up residence at the temple after the capital of Gaeseong had been overrun.
 From 1719 until 1910, Jeondeungsa Temple was in charge of protecting the ancestral records of the Joseon Dynasty royal family.
 As a result, senior monks…

-Templestay – Jingwangsa Temple (Seoul)
+Templestay – Jingwansa Temple (Seoul)

-Introduction to Temple Jingwangsa Temple is beautifully located in northern Seoul on Mt.
+Introduction to Temple Jingwansa Temple is beautifully located in northern Seoul on Mt.
 Samgaksan.
 The temple grounds are large and they have beautiful temple shrine halls like the Daeung-jeon Hall that’s framed nicely by the backing mountain peaks.
 Also, you can enjoy the stream that flows next to the temple.
-Jingwangsa Temple is a harmonious blend of both nature and Buddhism found in the capital of Korea.
-Jingwangsa Temple offers just one Templestay program.
+Jingwansa Temple is a harmonious blend of both nature and Buddhism found in the capital of Korea.
+Jingwansa Temple offers just one Templestay program.
 This program focuses on a temple tour, relaxation, and a tea ceremony.
 It’s a perfect program for those wanting to have a little time to themselves.
 Directions On the Seoul subway system, you’ll need to take…

 Templestay – International Seon Center (Seoul)